pragma-/Plang/doc/README.md

 Because the first parameter of the `filter` function is explicitly typed to return a `Boolean` value, Plang can perform strict compile-time type checking on the return value of the passed argument.
-For example, if we pass it a function inferred instead to return an `Integer` we get a helpful type error:
+For example, if we pass it a function inferred instead to return an `Integer` we get a helpful compile-time type error:

     > filter(fn(a) 4, [1, 2, 3, 4, 5])
      Validator error: in function call for `filter`, expected Function (Any) -> Boolean